CAA381/hands-on/exercises/A1/README.md

-# Lesson A - Setting up Continuous Delivery for the Timesheet Application
+# Lesson A – Setting up CI/CD pipeline

 # Ecercise A1 - Starting Your Local Continuous Delivery Server